-This qualification reflects the role of an enrolled nurse working under supervision of a registered nurse.
-This qualification covers the application of skills and knowledge required to provide nursing care for people across the health sector.
-A lifespan approach should underpin this qualification with relevant competencies that relate to the different stages of life identified within the units.
+This qualification reflects the role of an enrolled nurse working under the direct or indirect supervision of a registered nurse.
+Enrolled nurses provide nursing care for people across the health care continuum and at all stages of life.

 A graduate from a Diploma of Nursing program approved by the Nursing and Midwifery Board of Australia (NMBA) is able to apply for registration with the NMBA as an enrolled nurse.
 Further information on registration is available at nursingmidwiferyboard.gov.au.
 This course is an accredited program and has approved provider status with ANMAC.

 This qualification is a professional pathway into Nursing and then further exemplary streams of practise ie. Advanced Diploma and/or Undergraduate Degree.

 - Existing workers in the care service industry